couetilc/react-social-icons/README.md

 Reduce the size of bundled code from this library by importing the `SocialIcon` component directly and only importing the icons you need.
-Bundled code using only one icon will be 20 times smaller, or about 5% of the full library's size.
+Bundled code using only one icon will be 20 times smaller, or about 5% of the full library's size (from 26.3kb for all icons to as small as 1.5kb for one icon).
 The size of the bundled library will scale linearly with each icon you import.
 Many bundlers will tree shake the unused icons from the final code-split bundle.

 ```js
 import { SocialIcon } from 'react-social-icons/component'